About the Foundation

 - Develops corporate sector and community understanding of the value of peace with justice in diverse contexts and countries.

-- Has supported and promoted peace initiatives, particularly the work of the Centre for Peace and Conflict Studies and the West Papua Project.
+- Has supported and promoted peace initiatives, particularly the work of the Department for Peace and Conflict Studies and the West Papua Project.

 - Has awarded scholarships and internships in peace, human rights and conflict resolution.